Updated: Oct 25

 Kindness and People Pleasing

 People pleasing, on the other hand, is devoid of choice.
-Kindness is no longer optional, but a lifestyle controlled by a (false) belief that our acts of kindness are the reason why people – well, stick around.
-For example, someone who actively seeks external validation may spend all of their free time helping their friends pack up their house, hoping to receive unconditional love or appreciation in return.
+Kindness is no longer optional, but a lifestyle controlled by a false belief that our acts of kindness are the reason why people – well, stick around.
+For example, someone actively seeking external validation may spend all their free time helping their friends pack up their house, hoping to receive unconditional love or appreciation in return.

 Signs of People Pleasing Behaviours

 People pleasers tend to share several similar characteristics.
 Below we list some of the most common signs of people pleasing:

 You say “yes”, even when you want to say “no”

 You hold other people’s opinions of you in high regard